Db2-DTE-POC/wxddemo/docs/wxd-minio.md

 ## Creating Schemas and Tables

 Not all catalogs support creation of schemas - as an example, the TPCH catalog is not writeable.
-We will use the iceberg_minio catalog for this exercise.
+We will use the iceberg_data catalog for this exercise.
 We will need to get some details before we continue.

 Make sure you are connected as the root user and are in the proper directory.